UWNetworksLab/satellite/README.md

 ### Contribution guidelines ###

-* Attempt to pass jslint as specified by the [brackets](https://brackets.io) editor.
+* Attempt to pass eslint rules.
-* Comments should go in a branch or fork and then be pull requested for review.
+* Comment to a branch or fork and open a pull request for review.

 ### Contact ###